h3h/bones-skeleton-rspec2/README.md

 # License

-This skeleton is distributed under the MIT License, as mentioned in the `LICENSE` file.
+This skeleton is distributed under the MIT License.
+See the `LICENSE` file.